hello, after a particularly wet run yesterday, i came back with wet and muddy trainers....

 I was told by the man in my local running shoe shop that putting them in the machine was bad for the shoes.
 I have therefore never done it!
 If I were to put them in a machine I would probably take the insoles out and put them on a gentle cycle and with something to muffle the rattling - in a pillowcase sounds about right...
 I also now want a fancy washing machine with a sports shoe cycle!

 When my shoes get muddy I tend to let them dry out (dried up newspaper helps) and 'bang' off the worst of the mud and then use a brush and trainer shampoo to make them shiny and new looking again.
 But there again I really enjoy cleaning shoes as I find it quite theraputic (just one of my many quirks!)

-Posted 10 months ago in reply to becksc
+Posted over 3 years ago in reply to becksc

 I've washed mine after trail runs twice and they are still going strong!

-Posted 10 months ago in reply to Sunny_Kalsi
+Posted over 3 years ago in reply to Sunny_Kalsi